 It is also pushing for collaboration between federal, state, and local governments, and private sector, non-profit community, and educational institutions to help develop regional strategies and coalitions to support the growth of agriculture-based local communities.

-USDA's long-term strategy is focused on four broad initiatives: assisting rural communities in becoming self sustaining and profitable; preserving and improving national forests and private lands and upgrading water supply and quality; promoting agricultural and biotechnology exports; and ensuring that all children in the US have access to safe, nutritious, and balanced meals; and making the agency more efficient and adaptable.
+USDA's long-term strategy is focused on five broad initiatives: assisting rural communities in becoming self sustaining and profitable; preserving and improving national forests and private lands and upgrading water supply and quality; promoting agricultural and biotechnology exports; ensuring that all children in the US have access to safe, nutritious, and balanced meals; and making the agency more efficient and adaptable.

 USDA was founded in 1862 by President Abraham Lincoln, who called it "the people's department."